-According to Nielsen, millennials evaluate and value corporate reputation and corporate social responsibility (CSR) efforts and take a different look at employment.
-Today, according to Goldman Sachs, millennials account for approximately 92 million millennials age 18 to 35, a generation even bigger than the Baby Boomers, in the US and “(t)hey comprise about one-third of ‘Opinion Elites,’ an influential subset of the public who are highly informed, engaged and active when it comes to social and business issues,” according to Nielsen.
+According to Nielsen, Millennials evaluate and value corporate reputation and corporate social responsibility (CSR) efforts and take a different look at employment.
+According to Goldman Sachs, Millennials (born 1977–1995) account for approximately 92 million people, a generation even bigger than the Baby Boomers, in the US and the “comprise about one-third of ‘Opinion Elites,’ an influential subset of the public who are highly informed, engaged and active when it comes to social and business issues,” according to Nielsen.

 Who Are Millennials: